sulabola/NeuroVolatilityFuzzyForecastsCrypto_2022/README.md

 ### Findings

-Our experimental results show that the data-driven models produce better forecasts for cryptocurrencies as compared to the neural network models, while for the regular stocks and indexes, no such definitive conclusion could be drawn.
+Experimental results show that the data-driven models produce better forecasts for cryptocurrencies as compared to the neural network models, while for the regular stocks and indexes, no such definitive conclusion could be drawn.

 ### References